stanac/EasyCrypto/README.md

 safe manner as well work with passwords and random values.

 EasyCrypto is .NET (and since v 3.0 .NET Core) library that helps with
-- Encryption and decryption of streams, byte arrays and strings
+- Encryption and decryption of streams, byte arrays, strings and files
 - Password generating, hashing and validating
 - Generating crypto secure random bytes, integers and doubles